sasank174/charge-notifier/README.md

 - import pyttsx3
 - from win10toast import ToastNotifier

+#### **Setup:**
-    Create a shortcut of notifier.vbs
+- Create a shortcut of notifier.vbs
-    Open notifier.bat and change the directory to your present directory key press Win+R
+- Open notifier.bat and change the directory to your present directory
+- key press Win+R
-    type shell:startup
+- type shell:startup
-    paste the notifier.vbs shourtcut
+- paste the notifier.vbs shourtcut